milanvidakovic/FPGAComputer32/README.md

 Video output is VGA, 640x480.
 Text mode has 80x60 characters, each character being 8x8  pixels in dimensions.
 Video frame buffer in text mode has 4800 16-bit words (80x60 characters), starting at 1024 decimal.
 The lower byte has the ASCII character, while the upper byte has the attributes (3 bits for the background color, 3 bits for the foreground color, inverted, and the two bits unused).

-In graphics mode, the resolution is 320x240 pixels.
+In graphics mode 1, the resolution is 320x240 pixels.
 Each pixel is 4 bits long, having two pixels per byte in the frame buffer.
 Frame buffer starts at 1024 decimal.
 Each pixel's color is defined by those four bits by: xrgb.

+In graphics mode 2, the resolution is 640x480 pixels.
+Each pixel is 1 bit long, having value 1 (white) or 0 (black).
+Therefore, one byte of the frame buffer holds 8 pixels.
+Frame buffer starts at 1024 decimal.

 This computer has three interrupts: IRQ0, IRQ1 and IRQ2.
 IRQ0 is connected to the internal timer, which is incremented every millisecond.
 The IRQ1 is connected to the UART, while IRQ2 is connected to the PS/2 keyboard.
 Whenever a byte comes to the UART, it generates an IRQ1.
 Whenever a PS/2 key is pressed, couple of bytes are received (make and break codes), in a sequence, each causing the IRQ2 to fire.